Belizean food reflects its people, a rich medley of Maya, British, Spanish-American, African, Indigenous, Caribbean, and Creole heritages.

 The Creole dish, with African, English and Scottish origins, comes together on the plate.
 Diners get a piece of everything—with a habanero sauce, of course.

-With its long Caribbean coastline, it’s no surprise that Belize is known for fresh seafood.
+With its long coastline, it’s no surprise that Belize is known for its fresh Caribbean seafood.
 You can’t go wrong with grilled fresh halibut, sea bass, red snapper, or lobster.

 Chefs combine shrimp and conch for a delicious ceviche, add cooked snapper to tacos, and pound conch into scrumptious fritters.